-Legal Ops for Small Legal Depts
+Legal Operations for Small Legal Departments

 Regardless of size, all in-house teams want to provide the best legal services to their organizations in the most efficient and effective manner.
 That's the basic objective behind legal operations, and you don't have to be in a monolithic corporation to get there.

-Much of the conversation about legal operations centers on mega corporations.
+Much of the conversation about legal operations centers on mega-corporations.
 Members of the Corporate Legal Operations Consortium, for instance, have a median company revenue of US$7 billion, an average external legal spend of US$60 million and law department headcounts as large as 296 people.
 CLOC members in the biotech industry have an average of 27 full-time employees dedicated to legal operations.

 That’s great for them, you might think, but we have six people total and a fraction of that budget.
 What about us?
 How do we leverage the principles of legal operations to perform with the power of a large legal department?

 First, you’re not alone.
 According to the most recent Altman Weil Chief Legal Officer Survey, more than 60 percent of in-house legal departments do not have an administrator or business manager dedicated to operations.
 The numbers become clearer when law departments are broken down by size; about 84 percent of law departments of two to 10 lawyers do not have operations staff, while about 75 percent of departments of 51 or more lawyers do.